PrakharSaxena144/autom8ai-research-assistant/README.md

 is only in a scanned page that retrieval must reach through OCR, or where the honest answer is "not in these documents".
 The agent pays for that with roughly 5-10 LLM calls and tens of seconds per question.

+Point `--base-url` at the deployed instance if you want, but the free tier's fractional CPU and Groq's per-minute token limits make a full run slow; running it locally is faster and does not compete with anyone using the demo.

 ---

 ## Tests